fedora-copr/flask-whooshee/README.md

 Available since v0.0.9.

-If you lost your whooshee data and you need to recreate it, you can run inside Flask application context:
+If you lost your whooshee data and you need to recreate it or you are introducing flask-whooshee to an existing app and you need to index already existing data, you can run inside Flask application context:

 ```
 from flask_whooshee import Whooshee